Verified By: Dr. Rakesh Rai (American Society of Transplant Fellowship, MD, FRCS, CCST) | Updated On June 14, 2021

 But planning for treatment in a foreign country with limited info can be very difficult.
 This article will help you to make a proper plan and help understand all the criteria and requirements for undergoing liver transplant surgery in India.

-What is the Cost of Liver Transplant in India?
+What is the Liver Transplant Cost in India?

 The table below shows the cost (USD) comparison for liver transplant surgery in various countries: